exonum/exonum-doc/src/architecture/configuration.md

 network parameters of a node and the behavior of the node while operating in the network.

 The configuration is stored in the [TOML][toml] format.
-Path to the configuration file should be specified on the node start up.
+A path to the configuration file should be specified on the node start up.

 The configuration may be changed using [the global variables updater service](../advanced/services/configuration.md) or [by editing the configuration file](#changing-configuration).